So you have a few tattoos… but what they mean to me is different than how they look to you

 – Joey ‘Make America Strong Again’ Percia

 PS.
-If you’re a man and this article hit home and you’d like to learn more about my coaching program click here.
+If this article hit home and you’d like to learn more about my coaching program which I cover the 4 pillars of living life like a badass = CLICK HERE

 My family for always supporting me no matter what stupid decisions or trouble I would get into (Momma Percia, Poppa Percia, Matt, Dina.)

 John Romaniello who I look up to as a friend and mentor and has taught me so much about business, life, and power of writing beautiful words.
-John has openly shared his struggles with depression which really hit home for me before we even met and I can’t think of anyone else I would want to be marrying Lauren and I.
+John has openly shared his struggles with depression which really hit home for me before we even met and I can’t think of anyone else I would have wanted to marry Lauren and me.

 Luka Hocevar for being a key player in Ressurection Week, a huge inspiration, and becoming a friend I look up to.